gitskim/Tech-Interview-Prep/docs/recursionpractice.md

 }
 ```

-No, it would not work, because the leaf nodes cannot go all the way down to the preorder recursive calls to call its null left and null right adn then remove itsself from the list in the last line of code.
+No, it would not work, because the leaf nodes cannot go all the way down to the preorder recursive calls to call its null left and null right adn then remove itself from the list in the last line of code.

 Then if I keep the return statement in the leaf node if statement and add removing the leaf node part, would the following code work?